Food and Agriculture

 Food irradiation

 Food irradiation involves exposing food to ionizing radiation, which destroys insects, bacteria and microbes.
-CANDU reactors in Ontario produce cobalt-60, the source of radiation for preserving food.
+CANDU reactors in Ontario produce cobalt-60, a source of radiation used for food preservation and sterilization.

-In addition to making food safer by killing organisms that carry diseases, food irradiation extends the shelf life of food, as it destroys the microbes that cause spoilage.
+In addition to making food safer by killing organisms that carry diseases, food irradiation extends the shelf life of food by destroying the microbes that cause spoilage.
 And it slows ripening and sprouting processes in root vegetables.
-It also enables international trade in produce because it ensures that insects are not transported across borders.
+It also facilitates international trade in produce by ensuring that insects are not transported across borders.

 Today, more than 55 countries have approved food irradiation as a reliable way of improving the shelf life of food.
 One of the global leaders in the field is Nordion (Canada) Inc., which has built many of the food irradiation installations worldwide.